reapermen09/Reaper-Game-Web-Compiler-Version/readme.md

-﻿Use the ReaperGame.cs file and copy and paste it to https://www.onlinegdb.com/online_csharp_compiler for compiling and running
+﻿Use the Program.cs file and copy and paste it to https://www.onlinegdb.com/online_csharp_compiler for compiling and running